planetarysoftware/TSC/Lifecycle.md

 In general, a TLP or TLWG (hereafter TL*) will have the following lifecycle:

-	1. Like-minded individuals form a TC in order to establish a TL*
+	* Like-minded individuals form a TC in order to establish a TL*
-	2. That TC establishes a charter for their TL*
+	* That TC establishes a charter for their TL* and submits an application to the Planetary Software TSC
-	3. That TC submits an application to the Planetary Software TSC
+	* If the application is accepted by the TSC, the TL* enters Incubation
-	4. If the application is accepted by the TSC, the TL* enters Incubation
+	* A mentor(s) is assigned tor work the TC to get the TL* to ensure requirements are met
-	5. The TSC works with the TC to get the TL* graduated from Incubation
+	* Once requirements are met, the TSC votes to graduate the TL* from Incubation
-	6. The TL* is now a fully authorized Planetary Software TL*
+	* The TL* is now a fully authorized Planetary Software TL*

 For TLWGs, which typically have a limited scope in time, they will eventually achieve their goal, report to the TSC, and then will